-There are three requirements of trainers for these units.
+There are three requirements of Trainers/Tutors for this unit.
 As a minimum, they must:

-- hold a current and valid First Aid at Work or Paediatric First Aid certificate - be able to show they are occupationally knowledgeable/competent in relation to the learning outcome - hold an acceptable teaching/training qualification as detailed in Section 6 - maintain relevant CPD and EITHER:
+- hold a current and valid First Aid at Work or Paediatric First Aid certificate - be able to show they are occupationally knowledgeable/competent in relation to the learning outcome - hold an acceptable teaching/training qualification as detailed in Section 5 - maintain relevant CPD and EITHER:

-provide an acceptable log of teaching first aid within the last three years provide an acceptable record of competently teaching theoretical and practical first aid sessions under the supervision of a suitably qualified trainer/Assessor.
+provide an acceptable log of teaching first aid within the last three years provide an acceptable record of competently teaching theoretical and practical first aid sessions under the supervision of a suitably qualified Trainer/Assessor.

-OR
+OR: